-Lack of funds has necessitated a reduction in Medical Staff.
-Medical inspection of schools and school children is carried out by two part-time medical officers.
-These officers, as far as possible, examine children for cardiac and pulmonary conditions, and in addition, make a thorough examination of all children referred to them by the school nurses; 2,954 were thus medically examined in 1933, and of these 1,092 were notified as suffering from some condition requiring correction.
+4. Queensland.-Medical inspection of schools and school children is carried out by two part-time medical officers.
+These officers, as far as possible, examine children for cardiac and pulmonary conditions, and in addition, make a thorough examination of all children referred to them by the school nurses; 3,486 were thus medically examined in 1934, and of these 1,672 were notified as suffering from some condition requiring correction.

-The number of nurses in the employ of the Department has been increased to eleven, this being made possible by a special grant from the Home Department for the five nurses engaged on hookworm duty in addition to some school duties.
-To each nurse is assigned a group of schools, and she is instructed to make a list at each school of those children whom she considers should be seen by the medical inspector at his next visit.
+The nurses now number eleven.
+Each nurse is assigned a group of schools, and she is instructed to make a list at each school of those children who she considers should be seen by the medical inspector at his next visit.
 She supervises the sanitation, cleanliness and ventilation of the school and notifies the head teacher of all infectious or verminous children or those suffering from impetigo, scabies, etc., who are then excluded.
-During the year 1933, school nurses examined 25,333 children.
-In the metropolitan area, the nurses examine the teeth and report all eligible carious cases to the Dental Hospital for treatment.
-The work of the school nurse is proving more and more valuable in keeping the standard of sanitation high and in controlling the general health of the children.
+During the year 1934, school nurses examined 19,336 children.
+In the metropolitan area the nurses examine the teeth and report all eligible carious cases to the Dental Hospital for treatment.

 The Department has in its employ a staff of fourteen dentists.
-These officers are each assigned a district, and such district is not changed for three years unless for reasons which the Chief Medical Officer, on the recommendation of the Chief Dental Inspector, considers advisable.
-During the year 1933, 32,050 children were examined; 40,892 extractions were performed; and there were 45,984 fillings and 19,108 other treatments.
-Children and parents alike are beginning to realize the very great value of early dental treatment.
-The former appreciate the fact that, in the early stages of decay, they are not called upon to suffer pain during dental manipulations, and the latter see in the increased health and vigour of their children the practical value of such treatment.
+These officers are each assigned a district, and such district is not changed for three years unless for reasons which the Chief Medical Officer, on the recommendation of the Chief Dental inspector, considers advisable.
+During the year 1934, 25,855 children were examined; 34,587 extractions were performed; and there were 44,930 fillings and 17,576 other treatments.